Building Your Nonprofit’s Strong Leadership Model, Pt. 6

 Why is it important to have them?
 Internal controls should be in place to ensure all data is accurately recorded and to prevent fraud and loss.

 Additionally, internal controls safeguards your nonprofit’s assets and encourage operational efficiency by reducing the duplication of work.
 Also, internal controls includes assuring adherence to management policies and funding requirements.

 There are two things your organization needs in terms of internal controls:

 - Solid policies and procedures document that is signed by all employees

 - An internal control checklist that specific individuals adhere to during each process.

-The internal control policies and procedures manual would include accounting policy type areas, both for accounting and non-accounting staff.
+Accordingly, the internal control policies and procedures manual would include accounting policy type areas, both for accounting and non-accounting staff.
 Examples of policies and procedures include: